 - Makes full payment of the amount due, or if unable to do so, makes bona fide arrangements to pay

-If telephone contact is warranted, the case will be assigned to the Automated Collection System (ACS).
+If only telephone contact is warranted, the case will be assigned to the Automated Collection System (ACS).
 Once contacted by ACS personnel, the taxpayer will be asked to file his or her delinquent returns.
 ACS employees may also contact neighbors, employers and others in an attempt to secure information about the taxpayer’s potential tax liability.
-Once the IRS secures adequate information about a non-filer’s income and the taxpayer fails to voluntarily file a return, the IRS will often prepare its own Substitute for Return (SFR) on behalf of the taxpayer.
+Once the IRS secures adequate information about a non-filer’s income and the taxpayer fails to voluntarily file a return, the IRS will often prepare its own substitute for return on behalf of the taxpayer.

 Substitute For Returns